Winter is on its way, or essentially, is here for much of the country. What does that mean for your hot tub?

 - Store your spa cover indoors

-- Place a piece of thick plywood (or similar strong material) with pads or blanket against spa on the underside
+- Place a piece of thick plywood (or similar strong material) with pads or blanket against the spa on the underside

 - Place Protecta-Spa Coverall over the entire tub and plywood